Hit the Water with Paddleboat, Canoe, and Kayak Rentals in New Jersey

 Like Union County’s own version of Central Park (and designed by the same firm), Warinanco Park boasts flower gardens, walking paths, a playground, spray ground, fields, and a pond for paddling.
 Observe the park’s vibrant backdrop from the paddleboats, which cost $10 to rent for an hour.

-Call or visit parks' websites to confirm prices and guidelines.
+Call or visit parks' websites to confirm prices and guidelines as things do change.

 Photos courtesy of the venues.